Polymarket/ctf-exchange/README.md

 It is intended to be used in a hybrid-decentralized exchange model wherein there is an operator that provides offchain matching services while settlement happens on-chain, non-custodially.

+## Documentation

+Docs for the CTF Exchange are available in this repo [here](./docs/Overview.md).

 ## Audit

-Polymarket engaged Chainsecurity to audit the security of the Polymarket CTF Exchange.
+Polymarket engaged Chainsecurity to audit the security of the Polymarket CTF Exchange smart contracts.
 The full report is available [here](./audit/ChainSecurity_Polymarket_Governance_and_Exchange_audit_draft-5.pdf).

 ## Deployments

 | Network          | Address                                                                           |
 | ---------------- | --------------------------------------------------------------------------------- |
 | Polygon          | [0x4bFb41d5B3570DeFd03C39a9A4D8dE6Bd8B8982E](https://polygonscan.com/address/0x4bFb41d5B3570DeFd03C39a9A4D8dE6Bd8B8982E)|
 | Mumbai           | [0x4bFb41d5B3570DeFd03C39a9A4D8dE6Bd8B8982E](https://mumbai.polygonscan.com/address/0x4bFb41d5B3570DeFd03C39a9A4D8dE6Bd8B8982E)|

-## Set-up
+## Development

 Install [Foundry](https://github.com/foundry-rs/foundry/).